iterative/dvc.org/content/docs/command-reference/checkout.md

 ## Options

-- `--summary` - display a short summary of the changes done by this command in the workspace, instead of a full list of change.
+- `--summary` - display a short summary of the changes done by this command in the workspace, instead of a full list of changes.

 - `-R`, `--recursive` - determines the files to checkout by searching each target directory and its subdirectories for DVC-files to inspect.
 If there are